apache/logging-log4cxx/src/site/markdown/concepts.md

 and an ancestor of `java.util.Vector`.
 This naming scheme should be familiar to most developers.

-Sometimes a per object logger is useful.
+Sometimes a per-object logger is useful.
 When each class instance has a identifiable name
 (e.g. when it is instantiated from configuration data) add a member variable to hold a log4cxx::LoggerInstancePtr